 Difficulty level is beginner and moderate upper body strength is required.
 Tours do not encounter any rapids or dangerous crossings however in some locations kayakers will need to paddle into the current.

 Where can I launch my own kayak to explore the Reserve?

 We do not own or manage the launch site at the Shell Island Road launch, so whoever chooses to use it does so at their own risk.
 There is a new non-motorized vessel launch on the corner of Collier Boulevard and Capri Boulevard just north of Marco Island called the Isles of Capri Paddlecraft Park.
 It was developed by the Reserve and managed by Collier County Parks & Recreation.

 Why must I wear closed-toed shoes?

-Oyster shells are among the potential hazards your toes may encounter while getting in or out of the kayak at the launch site and elsewhere in the Reserve in the unlikely event you end up in the water.
+Water shoes are recommended because oyster shells are among the potential hazards your toes may encounter while getting in or out of the kayak at the launch site and elsewhere in the Reserve in the unlikely event you end up in the water.

 Will I get wet?

 Yes, usually only from your knees down.